Use a Timer for Meals

 Eat More Vegetarian Meals

 Opt for the vegetarian meal.
-Vegetarians usually weight less than those who consume meat products.
+Vegetarians usually weigh less than those who consume meat products.
 This may have to do with fiber consumption from legume-based foods like bean burgers and lentil soup.
 Fiber fills you up with relatively few calories.

 Burn an Extra 100 Calories Per Day